TikToker claims she was kicked off of Delta flight over her food allergies

 She said she had been given an aisle seat but attendants told her it was a full flight and they couldn’t guarantee her safety.
 They would need to call med-air and have a doctor determine she is “fit to fly,” she said.
 The wait required her to be at the airport for up to five hours, where she was unable to eat the food, Brelis added.

-She had hoped to get to Boston for a 10am doctor’s appointment she’d scheduled to determine the cause of her allergy reaction.
+She had hoped to get to Boston for a 10am doctor’s appointment she’d scheduled to “figure out why this keeps happening” and other “serious health issues right now.”

 In one video, she captured the plane leaving the gate with her checked bag on board.

-Note: This article has been amended to provide the correct date of the flight and accurate account of what Brelis claims she told the flight crew.